diouziou/bod/README.md

 ## Note

-`bod` will work properly on a system using an English locale
+`bod` will work properly only on a system using an English locale

 # Installation

-Download `bod` and put it in `/usr/local/bin`
+Download `bod`, put it in `/usr/local/bin` and make it executable

 # Usage

 ## Basic

-Pipe `objdump`'s output to bod, for example with:
+Pipe `objdump`'s output to `bod`, for example with:

 ``` bash
 objdump -d ./binary | bod